Nursing Research Grant Opportunities

 Describe the limitations of the study including those related to design and methods

 Provide a statement of the subject's rights and risk.
 Provide a statement of the procedure used for animals.
 Include a copy of the Institutional Review Board (IRB) approval and a copy of the human subject consent form.
-The approval and consent form are not included in the 6000 word limit and will be requested in a separate section.
+The approval and consent form are not included in the 16 page limit and will be requested in a separate section.
 If IRB approval is pending at the time of submission, please indicate that in the system when asked for date of approval.
-If IRB approval is received prior to Tuesday, 1 December 2020, please add it to your proposal.
-If it is received after Tuesday, 1 December 2020, please send a copy of it to Sigma Headquarters at the following address:
+If IRB approval is received prior to Thursday, 1 December 2022, please add it to your proposal.
+If it is received after Thursday, 1 December 2022, please send a copy of it to Sigma Headquarters at the following address:

 550 West North Street